-Join me for a dream day to fully savor Advent time in Venice !!
+Join me for a dream day to fully savor Advent time in Venice!
 You’ll have noticed that Avvento (Advent) unfolds gradually here, it doesn’t show over night, as you can see in my last article.
 Around town, the Christmas lights will be switched on gradually, and by 20 December, Venice will finally be decorated and ready for Christmas !!
 So right now, there’s plenty to see and walk around leisurely.
-It’s a more subdued and quite Christmas, without the flashy light and colors, using more natural material to decorate.
+It’s a more subdued and quiet Christmas without the flashy light and colors, and lots of natural decorations like fir and pine cones.

 #1 Luxurious Breakfast.

 In the meantime, you have the city to yourself.
 There’s nothing you can’t do and visit.
 Even Caffé Florian is empty in the morning … Sit down on one of the low red-upholstered chairs facing the bar and taste a wonderfully frothy cup of cappuccino, or perhaps hot chocolate?
 You can see in this picture that I’m pretty much the only client at 10:00 am.

 I admit that the Rialto Market is my favorite.
 It’s winter produce is so colorful right now … lush and rich and green.
 From persimmons to oranges and the first bergamot.
 Winter greens that look a bit cold like all the fruit and vegetables are doing right now.
 Venetians love their winter greens and look forward to the first days of December every year because there’s plenty of broccoli, cavolo rosso (red cabbage), cavolo riccio (curly cabbage) from which we make a rich and spicy vegetable soup, flavored with beans (fasioi de Lamón) and sometimes bacon (in case grandmother cooks the soup).